Opera Rara: Recordings

-Since 1970, Opera Rara has released over 100 recordings including 60 complete operas - many of which are world premiere recordings - an “Il Salotto” series, artist collections, highlights, anthologies and compilations.
+Since 1970, Opera Rara has released over 100 recordings including 60 complete operas – many of which are world premiere recordings – an "Il Salotto" series, artist collections, highlights, anthologies and compilations.
 Its studio recordings have received awards from the International Opera Awards, International Classical Music Awards, Opus Klassik Awards, Edison Klassiek Awards and Oper!
 Awards.

 Over the years, Opera Rara has established close relationships with a number of singers, including Janet Price, Bruce Ford, Colin Lee, Della Jones, Yvonne Kenny, Jennifer Larmore and Nelly Mircioiu in the early years, and in recent years, Joyce El-Khoury, Michael Spyres, Ermonela Jaho, Albina Shagimuratova and Daniela Barcellona.
-Opera Rara gave its Patron Renée Fleming her first recording opportunity in 1994 with the studio recording of Donizetti’s Rosmonda d’Inghilterra.
+Opera Rara gave its Patron Renée Fleming her complete opera recording debut in 1994 with the studio recording of Donizetti's Rosmonda d’Inghilterra.

+In September 2023, Opera Rara launched the Donizetti Song Project - a multi-year initiative to record and perform all of Donizetti's solo song output, nearly 200 in total.
+The first recital at London's Wigmore Hall featured Lawrence Brownlee and Carlo Rizzi.
+The eight recorded volumes include singers Lawrence Brownlee, Nicola Alaimo, Michael Spyres, Marie-Nicole Lemieux, Ermonela Jaho and Rosa Feola.

 Publishing

-In 2020, Opera Rara announced a new relationship with the Italian publisher Casa Ricordi, making its 46 performing editions of operas available to rent to opera houses and festivals around the world.
+In 2020, Opera Rara announced a new relationship with the Italian publisher Casa Ricordi, making its 47 performing editions of operas available to rent to opera houses and festivals around the world.

 The Opera Rara Music Library – now The Foyle Opera Rara Collection – moved to a permanent home at The Royal Welsh College of Music & Drama in 2018.
 Comprising more than five thousand volumes, the Collection includes first and early editions of 19th-century Italian opera scores by composers such as Rossini, Bellini, Donizetti, Verdi, Puccini, Mayr, Mercadante, Pacini, Ponchielli, Leoncavallo and Mascagni.